-We maintain a registered office in Bermuda at Clarendon House, 2 Church Street, Hamilton HM 11, Bermuda.
-The telephone number of our registered offices is (441) 295-5950.
+We maintain a registered office in Bermuda at Clarendon House, 2 Church Street, Hamilton HM11, Bermuda.
+Our registered offices are located at Clarendon House, 2 Church Street, Hamilton HM11, Bermuda.
+The telephone number of our registered offices is (441) 295-1422.
 Our U.S. subsidiary maintains its headquarters at 8176 Park Lane, Suite 500, Dallas, Texas 75231 and its telephone number is (214) 445-9600.
 Our web site is www.kosmosenergy.com.
 The information on our web site does not constitute part of this prospectus.